COVID-19 advice for volunteers

 - OLIO is a registered food business and we work with our Environmental Health Primary Authority to receive ‘assured advice’ on our FWH volunteering programme

-- We have reconfirmed with our Primary Authority and our Food Safety Advisor, Sterling Crew, that, even in the current ‘lockdown’ environment, saving surplus food from businesses not only can continue, but also plays an important part in providing an essential service to the community, especially in the face of mounting food insecurity
+- We have reconfirmed with our Primary Authority and our Food Safety Advisor, Sterling Crew, that saving surplus food from businesses not only can continue, but also plays an important part in providing an essential service to the community, especially in the face of mounting food insecurity

 - It has been confirmed by the NHS and FDA that "the risk of catching the virus that causes COVID-19 from a package that has been moved, traveled, and exposed to different conditions and temperature is very low."

 How do I distribute food whilst maintaining social distance?

 You MUST use no-contact pickups to leave food outside in a safe space for someone to collect:

 - Individual items must be grouped in a bag and labeled with the name of the receiver (if you don't have enough bags, please ask requesters to leave behind an empty carrier bag)